 The First Additional Protocol to the Geneva Conventions

-States that haven’t ratified the First Additional Protocol include the United States of America, Mexico, Pakistan, India and Israel.
-Despite these states having not ratified the Protocol, many of the articles, especially those regulating hostilities, as well as the fundamental guarantees under Article 75, are universally accepted as reflecting international customary law, binding on all states, in all types of conflict.
+Many of the articles, especially those regulating hostilities and providing fundamental guarantees under Article 75, are universally accepted as customary law, binding on all states and in all types of conflict.

-The Second Additional Protocol expands the scope of Common Article 3, and gives additional treaty protection in situations of internal armed conflicts.
+Additional Protocol II (APII) expands the scope of Common Article 3, and gives additional treaty protection in situations of internal armed conflicts.
 Like any treaty of international law it only binds those states that have signed and ratified it.

-States that haven’t ratified the Second Additional Protocol include the United States of America, China, Russia, Israel, Mexico, Syria, Pakistan and India.
-Despite these states having not ratified the Protocol some articles are also regarded as international customary law, for example, Article 9 which relates to protection of medical and religious persons.
+Some articles are also regarded as customary law, for example, Article 9 which relates to protection of medical and religious persons.

-Customary international law (CUIL) is a fundamental source of IHL providing legal protection to cover protection gaps arising from a lack of ratification by states of key treaties, especially in circumstances of internal armed conflict.
+Customary international law (CUIL) is a fundamental source of IHL and affords legal protection where a lack of ratification of key treaties, especially in circumstances of internal armed conflict, creates protection gaps.

-While CUIL is an incredibly important tool of protection during armed conflicts, its limitations are that unlike treaty law the rules are not necessarily written down in a clear and accessible format, and the content of the rules is generally less specific than what you may find in a treaty.
+While customary law is an important tool of protection during armed conflicts, it has its limitations: unlike in a treaty, the rules are not always written down in a clear and accessible format, and the content of the rules is generally less specific than in a treaty.

-Yet for practitioners dealing with IHL, the challenge is reduced significantly due to an ICRC commissioned project which identified 161 rules of IHL considered to be customary international law.
+Therefore, a useful resource for IHL practitioners is an ICRC commissioned project which identified 161 rules of IHL considered to be customary international law.
 These have been collected in the ICRC's Customary International Law Database.

 Situations of armed conflict are not exclusively regulated by treaties and custom but by the principles of public conscience and humanity referred to by the Martens Clause.
-The Martens Clause was outlined in the preamble of the 1899 Hague Convention and remains a cornerstone of IHL understanding and interpretation to this day.
+The Martens Clause was outlined in the preamble of the 1899 Hague Convention and remains a cornerstone for the understanding and interpretation of IHL to this day.